lanl/tardigrade-asp/docs/user.rst

    $ abaqus -job <my_input_file> -user relative/path/to/cpp_stub/build/src/cpp/umat.o

+It is strongly recommended that anyone building from source make use of the CMake ``--install`` options in a local Conda environment.
+It is also possible to install to more traditional system paths, but this may require significantly more background reading in relevant system administration.

-Until the template repository and all upstream c++ libraries are built as shared library objects it is recommended that the subroutines are left in the project build directory.
-However, it is possible to copy the shared library files to any other directory provided the upstream projects ``{error,vector,stress,solver,constitutive}_tools`` are present in the build directory, e.g. ``cpp_stub/build/_deps/{error,vector,stress,solver,constitutive}_tools-build/``.
+Unless the template repository and all upstream c++ libraries are built and installed to a common system path it is recommended that the subroutines are left in the project build directory.
+However, it is possible to copy the shared library files to any other directory provided the upstream projects ``{error,vector,stress,solver,constitutive}_tools`` are present in the build directory, e.g.
+``cpp_stub/build/_deps/{error,vector,stress,solver,constitutive}_tools-build/``.

 .. code:: bash